 Tennyson's poem 'Home they brought her warrior dead', which he published as one of the many short verses in The Princess, was loosely based on (a translation of) an Old Norse poem known as Guðrúnarkviða I. I've posted about this poem before, but here's some more of it; I'd forgotten how wonderful it is.

 This is one of the poems of the Poetic Edda, part of the Volsung cycle of legends.
-It tells of the grief of Guðrún after her husband, the hero Sigurðr, has been murdered by her brothers (they were incited to do it by Sigurðr's former lover Brynhildr; for the whole long complicated story, go here).
-Guðrún loved Sigurðr deeply and after his death, overcome with grief, she is unable to weep for him, trapped in numb passionate sorrow.
+It tells of the grief of Guðrún after her husband, the dragon-slayer Sigurðr, has been murdered by her brothers (they were incited to do it by Sigurðr's former lover Brynhildr; for the whole long complicated story, go here).
+Guðrún loves Sigurðr deeply and after his death, overcome with grief, she is unable to weep for him, trapped in numb passionate sorrow.
 Her companions try to break through her silence, afraid that she will be ill if she is unable to express her grief.
 The poem begins like this:

 Ár var, þats Guðrún gerðisk at deyja,